 Learn about the Surrey Anti-Gang Family Empowerment Program and how it takes a coordinated approach to address youth gang violence.

-The $7.5 million SAFE program, funded by Public Safety Canada and led by the City of Surrey, is working to keep children and youth out of gangs while building positive life skills and increasing connections with family, school and community.
+The five year $7.5 million SAFE Program, funded by Public Safety Canada and led by the City of Surrey, is working to keep children and youth out of gangs while building positive life skills and increasing connections with family, school and community.

-With a large population of children and youth living in Surrey, the SAFE program is investing in the lives of vulnerable and at-risk children and youth by building early intervention programs and disrupting negative pathways to gang violence.
+With a large population of children and youth living in Surrey, SAFE involves 10 partner agencies delivering 11 individual programs that are disrupting negative pathways to gang violence.

 SAFE Accomplishments to Date